ThomasKoenigBern/MS-Template-Explorer/README.md

 - If you have computed Meta-Microstate maps (see below), they will also appear in the tree-control.
 You can show the assigment to these metamaps by selecting the corresponding tree-control element.

 ### Exploration of selected findings
 Once you have selected a set of maps or meta-maps, the associated findings, and the corresponding publications appear in the Findings tab.
-You have the option to export this data to an Excel spreadsheet from the Findings menu.
+You have the option to export this data to an Excel spreadsheet from the Findings menu, and you can have a look at the details of the study by clicking on the study ID or the title of the study (opens the study in the template editor) or by clicking on the DOI (opens the corresponding paper).

 ### Computation of Meta-Microstate Maps
 - The MSTemplateExplorer allows you to compute a k-means clustering across all included template maps using the Meta-Maps/Compute Meta-Maps menu item or using the <img src="Cluster.png" alt= “” width="20" height="20"> button.
 You will be asked for a file with the electrode positions to be used to compute these metamaps.
 The format of this file is given below.
 Once the computation is complete, the maps will be displayed.
 - You can reorder and polarity-flip the obtained meta-microstate maps using the <img src="Swap.png" alt= “” width="20" height="20"> button or the Reorder Meta-Maps/Meta-Maps menu item.
 You then need to give the new order of maps for each solution.
 For polarity reversals, add a minus to the position.